 Here’s how we spend donation money:

-- In 2017, we were finally able to purchase a small 2006 pickup truck.
+- Through donations we were able to purchase used patrol vehicles.
 We raise funds for expenses related to beach patrol (gas, insurance, maintenance, etc).

 - Consumable supplies like wooden stakes, caution tape, zip ties, trash bags, disposable gloves, etc.; costs add up over time as we replace these supplies.